Wenn die Nacht am tiefsten...

-Wenn die Nacht am tiefsten… ("When the night is at its darkest…") is the third album released by Ton Steine Scherben, and is the last one released before their six-year break from recording.
+Wenn die Nacht am tiefsten… ("When the night is at its darkest…") is the third album by Ton Steine Scherben, released in 1975.
+It is the last one released before their six-year break from recording.
 It shows the first signs of a change in genre: moving away from Macht kaputt, was euch kaputt macht ("Destroy what destroys you") towards Halt dich an deiner Liebe fest ("Hang on to your love").

+According to former band member Nikel Pallat, the title of the album is based on a quote from Vietnamese communist leader Ho Chi Minh.
+The second part of the quote continues, "the day is next" ("ist der Tag am nächesten").